 - The arrangements for sourcing IS products and services for operating companies;

-- The requirements to be met by the IS organisation in serving the users as internal customers;
+- The requirements to be met by the IS organisation in serving its internal customers;

-- The measures that need to be implemented to mitigate risks, such as access security programmes, equipment backup and recovery, change management procedures, etc.;
+- The measures to mitigate risks, such as access security programmes, equipment backup and recovery, change management procedures, etc.;

 - The development of solutions for customer requirements (such as EDI) and the integration of suppliers in the supply chain for Kendrion’s processes (supplier portals).

 The implementation of new software, servers and network systems can pose interruption risks that can in turn pose major consequential risks (loss of orders, customers, or the company’s reputation etc.).
-These implementations must be based on best practice guidelines and common procedures that include the following:
+These implementations and upgrades are managed carefully through:

-- An adequate governance structure throughout the entire projects;
+- A formal governance structure throughout the entire project;

 - Balanced selection of financially strong suppliers;